RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-03-Dealing-With-The-Click-Next-Admin.md

 * **Band together**.
 Even if your automation and scripting cohorts are on different teams, discuss this challenge with them and make sure you are working towards a common goal.
 * **Pretty charts and statistics**.
 Seriously.
 Management eats this stuff up.
 I do to - who doesn't like a pretty chart?
 Show them that the number of servers / clients / printers / users / services / whatever-you-manage is growing.
 Highlight the [benefits of scripting](https://www.penflip.com/powershellorg/why-powershell/blob/master/chapter2.txt).
 Point out recent situations where the benefits at that link were particularly helpful.
 Highlight situations where a scripted solution was not used, and point out the room for improvement.
 Try to use real numbers.
 Don't bore them to death or put them on the defensive.

-There are likely more and better ways to convince management of the need to hire and keep problem solvers who can automate and design consistent, scalable solutions, rather than click-next laggards, but this should get you started.
+There are likely more ways to convince management, and different methods might be needed depending on the manager in question, but this should get you started.

 #### Adjusting hiring processes